The Annual Flight & Ground Vehicle Simulation course has been retired.

 Please contact us at firstname.lastname@example.org if you are interested in a private offering of this class delivered at your location for your organization.

-Presented by the State University of New York at Binghamton University, Thomas J. Watson School of Engineering and Applied Science in cooperation with American Institute of Aeronautics and Astronautics (AAIA) Modeling and Simulation Technical Committee
+Presented by the State University of New York at Binghamton University, Thomas J. Watson College of Engineering and Applied Science in cooperation with American Institute of Aeronautics and Astronautics (AAIA) Modeling and Simulation Technical Committee